Jose Altuve Player Props: Astros vs. Mets

 Jose Altuve At The Plate

-- Altuve is hitting .275 with seven doubles, three home runs and 11 walks.
+- Altuve has seven doubles, three home runs and 11 walks while batting .262.

-- Altuve has picked up a hit in 13 of 21 games this season, with multiple hits six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.